CappieX/Cappiex/README.md

 > **Every build should leave a legacy.**

 I’m focused on **deep systems**, **ethical AI**, and **infrastructure that matters** — not hype-driven products.
+*I operate with intention, focus, and authenticity—building a personal brand that reflects consistency, growth, and a long-term vision for technology that matters.*

 ---